High Roller (Valleyfair)

-High Roller is a wooden roller coaster located at Valleyfair in Shakopee, Minnesota.
+High Roller is a wooden roller coaster located at Valleyfair in Shakopee, Minnesota, USA.
 High Roller is Valleyfair's oldest roller coaster, being built in 1976 when the park opened.
 It is an out-and-back type coaster, and is 70 feet (21 m) at the highest peak with a top speed of 50 mph (80 km/h).

-It is a common misperception that High Roller is really the Cyclone from nearby Excelsior Amusement Park, which closed a few years before Valleyfair opened.
+It is a common misconception that High Roller is really the Cyclone from nearby Excelsior Amusement Park, which closed a few years before Valleyfair opened.
 However, this is not the case.
 While High Roller bears some similarities to Cyclone, it was a brand new ride in 1976, and Cyclone was demolished when the Excelsior park closed.